stanleyn/steroid_immune_data/README.md

 ## Purpose:

 Perform computational analysis from Ganio et al. looking at the effects of steroids on the immune system after surgery.
-Uses the VoPo clustering algorithm (https://github.com/stanleyn/VoPo) to generate immune features from the 331 samples available on flow repository (https://flowrepository.org/id/FR-FCM-Z2AT).
+We used the VoPo clustering algorithm (https://github.com/stanleyn/VoPo) to generate immune features from the 331 samples available on flow repository (https://flowrepository.org/id/FR-FCM-Z2AT).

 ## Date